tmorcinek/kotlin-android-dagger/README.md

 This example shows how to setup dagger module, dagger graph, and how to inject objects to an Activity.
 There are two types of injection:

- - Object injection
+ - Object injection (Dagger feature)
- - View injection
+ - View injection (Kotlin feature)

+This example also shows how to use Anko library for creating simple Alert Dialog.

 Reference
 -------